andlabs/utf/README.md

 - Fix remaining MSVC warnings
 - Is `wchar_t` on MSVC signed?
 Because I need to cast to use these functions on a `WCHAR`
 - Write a real test suite sometime
+- Figure out the best way to make this eligible for https://github.com/nothings/single_file_libs#new-libraries-and-corrections-1 (can the license go at the bottom of the .c file? should it, for any other person ever?
+I've never dealt with file preambles before so I'm not sure what the subtleties are)

 ## Background
 This came about when I was planning the text event system of [libui](https://github.com/andlabs/libui).
 Windows and OS X both use UTF-16 for its internal string data types; however, libui uses UTF-8 for all text strings.
 I got away with it so far because I either only needed to convert entire strings or I decided to use grapheme cluster boundaries instead of byte or codepoint offsets.
 However, this broke apart with the text handling system, since I have to allow attributed strings to be manipulated after they were made.
 Therefore, I needed to be able to build tables of mappings between UTF-8 byte offsets and UTF-16 array indices.
 Building such loops with OS-specific APIs introduces a number of pain points, such as what to do about API error codes and what to do about invalid byte sequences.